X

 27% Rostered on Yahoo

-While he's far from flashy, Chase Meidroth brings enough to the table to provide value to fantasy teams in a variety of ways.
+While he's far from flashy, Chase Meidroth brings enough to the table to provide value to fantasy teams in various ways.
 In his first 109 Major League plate appearances, Meidroth is slashing .309/.385/.381 with 15 runs scored and eight stolen bases without getting caught.
 Meidroth is far from a burner, but he's one of the smartest players around and knows where and when to pick his spots on the basepaths.

 Nick Kurtz (1B - ATH)